natcap/invest.users-guide/source/en/urban_nature_access.rst

 Nature in urban areas provides important opportunities for recreation.
-The model for urban nature access provides a measure of both the supply of urban nature and the demand for nature by the urban population , ultimately calculating the balance between supply and demand.
+The model for urban nature access provides a measure of both the supply of urban nature and the demand for nature by the urban population, ultimately calculating the balance between supply and demand.
 Both urban nature and population can optionally be divided into different groups.
-Supply is determined by the size, proximity, and quality of urban nature that is accessible per capita for recreational purposes.
+Supply is determined by the type, size, proximity, and quality of urban nature that is accessible per capita for recreational purposes.
 Demand is determined as natural space per capita, as typically required by policy or standards.
-The balance quantifies the extent to which supply meets demand, at the individual, administrative and city level.
+The balance quantifies the extent to which supply meets demand, at the individual, administrative, and city level.

 Introduction
 ============